It has been another amazing year for Drama across the entire Two Counties Trust.

 • Check the letter section of our website as a parent/carer letter is posted on there every week: https://www.swanwickhall.ttct.co.uk/?s=letter

-• Show your child the route to get to school and walk them through it so they are confident on where to go and how long it will take to walk
+• Show your child the route to get to school and walk them through it so they are confident on where to go and how long it will take to walk or show them where the bus will pick them up

-• Ensure you look out for messages or literature regarding Transition – you will receive more of these in the Spring term as we build up to the Transition days
+• Ensure you look out for messages or literature regarding transition – you will receive more of these in the Spring term as we build up to the transition days

 Here are a few websites that our families might find useful for Year 6 Transition: